mapbender/mapbender-documentation/en/bundles/Mapbender/CoreBundle/elements/feature_info.rst

    tooltip: Feature Info   # text to use as tooltip
    target: ~               # Id of Map element to query
    autoOpen: false         # true/false open when application is started, default: false
-   deactivateOnClose: true # true/false (default is true)
+   deactivateOnClose: true # true/false to deactivate the functionality after closing the result dialog, default is true

 Class, Widget & Style
 ==============